spacetelescope/jwst/docs/jwst/saturation/description.rst

 read pattern to find pixels that saturated in the middle of grouped data.
 This can be particularly important for flagging data that saturated during the second group but did not trigger the normal saturation threshold due to the grouped data averaging.
-The criteria to trigger second group saturation in a pixel are:
+To trigger second group saturation in a pixel all three of the following criteria must be met:

 #.
 The count rate estimated from the first group is not expected to saturate by
    the third group (as estimated by the difference between the first group counts and the superbias if available), which may occur for bright sources.

 #.
-The difference in counts between the first and second group are sufficiently
+The difference in counts between the first and second group is larger than the
-large that it could be the result of saturation in one of the averaged frames.
+   remaining counts needed to saturate divided by the number of frames in the second group, i.e., the expected frame-averaged counts of a saturating signal that occurs in the last frame of the group.

 #.
 The third group is saturated.